 Each figure should be numbered (Fig 1, Fig 2, etc), not lettered, and correspond with a caption provided on the captions list.
 A figure captions file must be submitted for all figures.
 For photomicrographs, the stain used must be specified in the caption, and original magnification must be indicated unless a scale bar is included within the image.

 Written permission from the patient is required for publication of photographs that show a patient’s full face or other easily identifiable features.
 Permission must cover print and digital media.
-If such permission cannot be obtained, the photographs will have to be cropped by our graphic designers to prevent identification or deleted from the article.
-If the patient’s permission has not already been obtained, a General Dentistry Patient Release is available.
+If such permission cannot be obtained, the photographs will have to be cropped by our Production Department to prevent identification or deleted from the article.
+If the patient’s permission has not already been obtained, a General Dentistry Patient Release is available here.

 For best reproduction results, digital files should be in TIFF, JPEG, Postscript, or EPS formats.